-The Faculty’s annual Summer Institute addresses very timely and relevant needs for students, communities, School Boards and the Ontario Ministry of Education.
+The Faculty of Education at York University's annual Summer Institute (FESI) addresses very timely and relevant needs for students, communities, School Boards and the Ontario Ministry of Education.
 Our belief is that a variety of stakeholders must contribute to this dialogue in meaningful and powerful ways to ensure that collective knowledge is generated and mobilized, resulting in significant systemic changes for all students.